Which Training Style is Right For You?

 Training styles you can choose from

-Whether you just have a pair of workout shoes and a 2m x 2m space or you have a gym membership and access to large equipment, there’s a training style that will suit your lifestyle.
+Whether you just have a pair of workout shoes and a small space or a gym membership and access to large equipment, there’s a training style that will suit your lifestyle.

-Weight training is used to increase lean muscle and overall strength throughout your entire body.
-Workouts can range from a full body focus to more specific body part splits, such as glutes & hamstrings, chest and triceps, back and shoulders or abs.
+Strength training is used to increase lean muscle and overall strength throughout your entire body.
+Workouts can range from a full-body focus to more specific body part splits, such as glutes and hamstrings, chest and triceps, back and shoulders or abs.

 This training style is ideal if you enjoy lifting weights in the gym and want to focus on improving strength and lean muscle — you can find workouts like this in Kelsey Wells’ Sweat program PWR, High Intensity Strength with Kayla Itsines and Strength & Resistance with Stephanie Sanzo.
 Strength training can complement cardio-based training styles, making them a great option if your goal is to improve your overall health and fitness.

 You can also train with weights from home with a few pieces of home gym equipment you can try Low Impact Strength with Kelsey, PWR at Home, Low Impact with Kayla, High Intensity with Kayla, and LIFTING at Home are designed to guide you through strength training to build lean muscle without the need for a gym membership.
 If you aren't confident with using weights, you can start your strength training journey with beginner-friendly Bodyweight Strength with Anissia Hughes or High Intensity Zero Equipment with Kayla.